kboubakri/particle_filter/README.md

 The groundtruth, the dead-reckoning and the estimation made thanks to the particle filter are also represented in the GI.

 ## How does a particle filter works ?

+Particle Filters are one of the most popular tracking tools used in robotics for more than 2 decades in different applications.
+It is especially useful when the environment in which the robot evolves is known but not necessarly its first position.

+The filter's name comes from it's principle : instead of trying to define a position as an estimation of the robot's position, it will abstract particles distributed in the world and that will represent possible states, in this case positions, of the robot.
+Some particles will be closer to the robot and therefore more consistent and more interesting in terms of modelling.
+This difference of importance will be quantified using weights : each particule has a weight and the higher it is, the more representative the particule is.

+To keep up with the robot's movements, the position of the particles will be updated each time following the same kinematic model as the robot.
+This model will be injected with noises related to the actuators in order to simulate the real behavior of the robot.
+At this point, some particules might have strayed further from the robot, it is therefore necessary to recompute the weight of each particules in order to rank them according to their consistency.
+Once it is done, some particules might be so far away from the robot that they might become non-significant regarding the modelling.
+This is when the resampling take place in order to duplicate the most important particules and the get ride of the further ones.

+Thanks to those steps, it is possible to get a cloud of particles around the position of the robot after sometime and therefore to estimate the position of the robot.

 ## Quickstart